swantaff/my-portfolio/README.md

-# my-portfolio
+# Mark Jones - Portfolio
-A portfolio of serverless examples
+A portfolio of serverless examples using AWS and ReactJS